mohamed3418/sql-data-warehouse-project/README.md

 ```
 ---## About Me

-Hi, I’m **Mohamed Hanafy** – a passionate **Data Analyst & BI Developer** with experience in designing data warehouses, building ETL workflows, and creating interactive dashboards in **Tableau**.
-I have a strong background in **SAP FICO**, SQL, and data integration, and I enjoy turning complex datasets into actionable insights.
+Hi, I’m **Mohamed Hanafy** – a passionate **Data Analyst & BI Developer** with experience in designing data warehouses, building ETL workflows, and creating interactive dashboards and reports.
+I have a strong background in **Power BI**, SQL, and data integration, and I enjoy turning complex datasets into actionable insights.

 - 💼 Experienced in **Tableau, Alteryx, SingleStore, and SQL**
 - 📊 Specialize in **business intelligence, data visualization, and dashboard optimization**